Shakespeare, Sonnet 18 Written between 1593 and 1601, published in 1609.

 (Keats, Ode to Psyche, 1819)

 It’s not the same cat, either.
-This one is a tabby, coiled tight in its own sensual world, indifferent to human desires, lying on the hard wooden floor beside a work basket because the girl has forgotten to make a cushioned bed for its sleep.
+This one is a tabby, coiled tight in its own sensual world, indifferent to human desires, lying on the hard wooden floor beside a work basket because the girl has forgotten for the first time in their lives to make a cushioned bed for its sleep.

 Federico Fiori Barocci, Annunciation